NEA Mandates and Structures

 Interactions

-The EGINEX6 will report into the WPNEM and to the CRPPH.
-The EGINEX6 will engage with other NEA groups and International Organisations, including the Inter-Agency Committee on Radiological and Nuclear Emergencies (IACRNE), to ensure INEX-6 is far reaching and complementary to other national and international exercises, including the IAEA’s ConvEx exercise programme.
-Non-member countries may be invited to participate in the exercise planning and delivery in line with NEA Rules and Procedures.
+The EGINEX6 will report to the WPNEM and to the CRPPH.
+The EGINEX6 will engage with other NEA groups and International Organisations, including the Inter-Agency Committee on Radiological and Nuclear Emergencies (IACRNE), to ensure the broad reach and complementarity of the INEX-6 International Workshop with other national and international exercises, such as the IAEA’s ConvEx exercise programme.
+Non-member countries may be invited to participate in the INEX-6 International Evaluation Workshop and/or post-exercise topical sessions, following NEA Rules and Procedures.

 Deliverables

-• An exercise report, which outlines the key lessons from the exercise and the international workshop and produces recommendations for future programme of work.
+• An exercise report, which outlines the key lessons from the exercise and the international workshop, providing recommendations for future programme of work.